fluxprotocol/oracle-vm/README.md

-# oracle-exporer-api
+# Flux VM 📀

-Explorer API for the Flux Oracle
+Executes a set of instructions.
+More to be written here..